Fujifilm X100F vs Nikon D810

 Studio photographers will appreciate that the Nikon D810 (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X100F and the D810 have been discontinued, but can regularly be found used on eBay.
+Both the X100F and the D810 have been discontinued, but can regularly be found used on ebay.
 The D810 was replaced by the Nikon D850, while the X100F was followed by the Fujifilm X100V.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X100F and D810 can be found, respectively, in the Fujifilm X100F Manual (free pdf) or the online Nikon D810 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100F and the Nikon D810?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.